antonncheeseman/DenoISTpy/README.md

 2.  `nbins` : Number of bins to use for calculating ambient background.
 Default is 200.
 3.  `tx_x` and `tx_y`: The column names in the transcript data frame for the x and y coordinates of each transcript.
 Default is `x` and `y`.
 4.  `feature_label`: The column name in the transcript data frame for the gene of each transcript.
 Default is `gene`.
 (In Xenium you should change it to `feature_label`)
+5.  `posterior_cutoff`: The cutoff for the posterior probability of a gene being real or contamination.
+Default is 0.6, meaning if the posterior probability is above 0.6, the gene is considered real.
-5.  `cl` : Number of cores to use for parallel processing.
+6.  `cl` : Number of cores to use for parallel processing.
 Default is 1.
-6.  `out_dir` : An output directory to save the results in.
+7.  `out_dir` : An output directory to save the results in.
 Not mandatory.
 Default is NULL.

 You can run `?denoist` for more details on the parameters.